 This is a fantastic way to overcome difficulties experienced due to the social distancing rules in place.

 What should I do if I’m expecting to experience delays because the law firm I examine has poor record management?

 Start your process early to give the law practice the maximum amount of time to retrieve records.
-You may need to limit the number of records you ask for if files are stored off-site and electronic copies are not available.

 Do I need to review a whole matter file?

 If this is difficult because the file is not available electronically you can request key documents from a file matter, such as certain receipts or copy of payment details, rather than reviewing a whole matter file.